 Subject to the availability of space in residences, a decision to open applications to off-campus students will be confirmed later.
 Off-campus students are advised to visit this site on a regular basis.

-- you have read and understood the information below and Student Housing Admission Policy (scroll down the page for the policy).
+- you have read and understood the information below as well as the Student Housing Admission Policy (scroll down the page for the policy).

 - A student who is or has been in the UCT residence system for the first time as an undergraduate, is permitted to remain in residence for a maximum of the degree duration (length of the qualification) for which the student is registered.
 Students who change academic programme or degree, the number of years already stayed in the residence will be taken into account.

 - Undergraduate students who will be qualifying at the end of this year and intend pursuing postgraduate studies in 2020 must apply for housing with their academic application via the UCT online application facility.